This is part 2 of WHAT IS ELECTRICITY. Loading...

 thing as "static electricity."
 (Is "Static Water" a special kind of

-electricity itself, pure and simple.
-In everyday life we rarely encounter
+and simple.
+In everyday life we rarely encounter "electricity" itself,

-"electricity" itself, because normally the effects of the positive and
+because normally matter is neutral, and the effects of the positive and

 negative electricity within matter will exactly cancel out.
 "Static"

-unmoving electricity.
-Instead it is UNCANCELLED electricity or SEPARATED
+really isn't unmoving electricity.
+Instead it is uncancelled electricity or

-electricity.
-Pull some negatives away from some positives and this allows
+separated electricity.
+Pull some negatives away from some

-us observe the behavior of pure "electricity."
-However, even though
+and this allows us to us observe the behavior of pure "electricity."

-the "pressure" called Voltage.
-And just as there's no such energy
+electrical forces and the "pressure" called Voltage.
+And just as there's

-called "static water," there's no such energy called "static
+no such energy called "static water," there's no such energy called

 Under the scientists' definition of "electricity", the electric company